IBM/prompt-declaration-language/README.md

 In the following example, we store the result of the LLM call in a variable `NAME` using the `assign` field.
 Then value of variable is recalled using a `get` block:

 ```
-title: Hello world with variable use
+description: Hello world with variable use
 prompts:
 - Hello,
 - model: ibm/granite-20b-code-instruct-v1